anodynos/uRequire/readme.md

 * If you use nodeJs with and have used the asynch `require([], function(){})`, and you want to go back to strict node format, you "ll have some more work to do converting to `var a = require('a')` and changing its asynch nature, but it should'nt be so hard (the other way around is much harder).

-## Hey, I 've heard browserify 'makes node-style require() work in the browser with a server-side build step'.
+## Hey, I 've heard browserify *makes node-style require() work in the browser with a server-side build step*.
 Is it similar to this?
 Is it better ?

 Similar?
 Better? not really.
 And at the same time, YES, absolutelly!

-U can think of this project as a distant counterpart to [browserify] (https://github.com/substack/node-browserify), though it takes a completelly different approach and has completelly different results:
+U can think of this project as a distant counterpart to [browserify](https://github.com/substack/node-browserify), though it takes a completelly different approach and has completelly different results:

  - uRequire is better/different, because it works both sides: web-to-node and node-to-web.
  Also on web side, its using AMD, which seems to be the standard way to define web modules [AMD](https://github.com/amdjs).
 The [claim is](http://requirejs.org/docs/whyamd.html) that AMD is the proper browser-optimized module system.
 But that should not prevent you, from running that same code on nodejs, as it is.